TeixeiraData/coffee-repository/README.md

 Operations are element-wise, no need to loop over rows.

 Use rename with a dictionary or function to rename row labels or column names.

+REMEMBER
+Aggregation statistics can be calculated on entire columns or rows

+groupby provides the power of the split-apply-combine pattern

+value_counts is a convenient shortcut to count the number of entries in each category of a variable